Oxytocin: Chemistry

+Oxytocin and vasopressin depicted as amino acid sequences.

 Oxytocin is a peptide of nine amino acids (a nonapeptide) in the sequence cysteine-tyrosine-isoleucine-glutamine-asparagine-cysteine-proline-leucine-glycine-amide (Cys – Tyr – Ile – Gln – Asn – Cys – Pro – Leu – Gly – NH_{2}, or CYIQNCPLG-NH_{2}); its C-terminus has been converted to a primary amide and a disulfide bridge joins the cysteine moieties.
 Oxytocin has a molecular mass of 1007 Da, and one international unit (IU) of oxytocin is the equivalent of 1.68 μg of pure peptide.

-While the structure of oxytocin is highly conserved in placental mammals, a novel structure of oxytocin was reported in 2011 in marmosets, tamarins, and other new world primates.
+While the structure of oxytocin is highly conserved in placental mammals, a novel structure of oxytocin was reported in 2011 in marmosets, tamarins, and other New World primates.
 Genomic sequencing of the gene for oxytocin revealed a single in-frame mutation (thymine for cytosine) which results in a single amino acid substitution at the 8-position (proline for leucine).
 Since this original Lee et al. paper, two other laboratories have confirmed Pro8-OT and documented additional oxytocin structural variants in this primate taxon.
 Vargas-Pinilla et al. sequenced the coding regions of the OXT gene in other genera in new world primates and identified the following variants in addition to Leu8- and Pro8-OT: Ala8-OT, Thr8-OT, and Val3/Pro8-OT.
 Ren et al. identified a variant further, Phe2-OT in howler monkeys.

 Recent advances in analytical instrumental techniques highlighted the importance of liquid chromatography (LC) coupled with mass spectrometry (MS) for measuring oxytocin levels in various samples derived from biological sources.
 Most of these studies optimized the oxytocin quantification in electrospray ionization (ESI) positive mode, using [M+H]^{+} as the parent ion at mass-to-charge ratio (m/z) 1007.4 and the fragment ions as diagnostic peaks at m/z 991.0, m/z 723.2 and m/z 504.2.
 These important ion selections paved the way for the development of current methods of oxytocin quantification using MS instrumentation.

 The structure of oxytocin is very similar to that of vasopressin.
 Both are nonapeptides with a single disulfide bridge, differing only by two substitutions in the amino acid sequence (differences from oxytocin bolded for clarity): Cys – Tyr – Phe – Gln – Asn – Cys – Pro – Arg – Gly – NH_{2}.
 Oxytocin and vasopressin were isolated and their total synthesis reported in 1954, work for which Vincent du Vigneaud was awarded the 1955 Nobel Prize in Chemistry with the citation: "for his work on biochemically important sulphur compounds, especially for the first synthesis of a polypeptide hormone."

 Oxytocin and vasopressin are the only known hormones released by the human posterior pituitary gland to act at a distance.
 However, oxytocin neurons make other peptides, including corticotropin-releasing hormone and dynorphin, for example, that act locally.
 The magnocellular neurosecretory cells that make oxytocin are adjacent to magnocellular neurosecretory cells that make vasopressin.
 These are large neuroendocrine neurons which are excitable and can generate action potentials.